Tracial oscillation zero and stable rank one

 \begin{cor} Let $A$ be a $\sigma$-unital compact \CA\, with $QT(A)\not=\emptyset.$ Suppose that $A$ {{has}} T-tracial approximate oscillation zero.
 Then $l^\infty(A)/I_{_{\Qw}}$ is a SSAW*-algebra with real rank zero. \end{cor}

 \begin{proof} This is contained in the proof of Lemma \ref{PLrr0}.
 Since $M_n(A)$ also has T-tracial approximate oscillation zero, it suffices to show that $B:=l^\infty(A)/I_{\Qw}$ is a SAW*-algebra.
-Consider elements $a, b\in B_+$ such that $ab=ba=0.$ By Lemma \ref{PLrr0}, there is a projection $p\in B$ such that $p(a+b)=(a+b)p=a+b.$ Then the first part of the proof of Theorem \ref{PLrr0} provides a projection ${{g}}\in B$ such that ${{g}}a=a$ and ${{g}}b=0.$ Consequently $B$ is a SAW*-algebra of real rank zero.
+Consider elements $a, b\in B_+$ such that $ab=ba=0.$ By Lemma \ref{PLrr0}, there is a projection $p\in B$ such that

+Then the first part of the proof of Theorem \ref{PLrr0} provides a projection ${{g}}\in B$ such that ${{g}}a=a$ and ${{g}}b=0.$ Consequently $B$ is a SAW*-algebra of real rank zero.

 \end{proof}

 \begin{thm} Let $A$ be an algebraically simple \CA\, with $QT(A)\not=\emptyset.$ Suppose that $A$ has strict comparison and T-tracial approximate oscillation zero.
 Then $l^\infty(A)/I_{\Qw}$ has stable rank one. \end{thm}